oxylabs/http-headers-with-curl/README.md

 You can change the value of these headers when sending a request.

-To send HTTP headers with cURL, you can use the -H or --header option followed by the header name and value in theformat "Header-Name: value".
-Here's an example:
+To send HTTP headers with cURL, you can use the -H or --header option followed by the header name and value in the format "Header-Name: value".

 ```sh
 curl -H "User-Agent: MyCustomUserAgent" http://httpbin.org/headers
 ```

-In this example, we are sending a custom User-Agent header as "MyCustomUserAgent" when requesting the http://httpbin.org/headers page.
+In the example below, a custom User-Agent header is sent as "MyCustomUserAgent" when requesting the http://httpbin.org/headers page.

 ![Change the value of User-Agent](images/curl-useragent.png)

-The page http://httpbin.org/headers is meant for testing headers and it returns a JSON with all the headers itfound in the request.
+The http://httpbin.org/headers page is meant for testing as it returns a JSON file with all the headers it found in the request.
 Ignore the X-Amzn header that this site uses internally.

-## Send Custom HTTP Headers
+## Sending custom HTTP headers

-To send custom HTTP headers with cURL,use the -H option and provide the header name and value:
+To send custom HTTP headers with cURL, use the -H option and provide the header name and value.

 ```sh
 curl -H "Authorization: Bearer my-access-token" http://httpbin.org/headers
 ```

-## Send Multiple Headers
+## Sending multiple headers

-To send multiple headers with cURL,you can use the -H option multiple times in the same command:
+To send multiple headers with cURL,you can use the -H option multiple times in the same command.

 ```sh
 curl -H "User-Agent: MyCustomUserAgent" -H "Accept:application/json" http://httpbin.org/headers
 ```

-## Get/Show HTTP Headers
+## Get/show HTTP headers

-To view the response headers from aweb server, you can use the **-I** or **--head** option with cURL:
+To view the response headers from a web server, you can use the -I or --head option with cURL.

 ```sh
 curl -I http://httpbin.org/headers
 curl --head http://httpbin.org/headers
 ```

-You can also use the **-i** or **--include** option to show both the response headers and the content in theoutput.
-For example:
+You can also use the -i or --include option to show both the response headers and the content in the output.

 ```sh
 curl -i http://httpbin.org/headers
 curl --include http://httpbin.org/headers
 ```

-## Advanced Tips for Working with cURL Headers
+## Advanced tips for working with cURL headers

 ### Sending empty headers